 Dolphinaris Arizona opened in the fall of 2016 in Scottsdale, Arizona.
 The dolphin prison advertises dolphin performances, viewing tanks and swim with dolphin programs to paying patrons.
 This is immoral and abusive.
 These magnificent mammals are exploited for profit and greed.
 The opening of Dolphinaris Arizona was met with much protest within Scottsdale, Phoenix and beyond.
 Dolphinaris Arizona is owned by Ventura Entertainment, an entertainment company based in Mexico, which owns several dolphinariums throughout Mexico.

-Three of eight bottlenose dolphins have died in just fifteen months.
+Four of eight bottlenose dolphins have died in just sixteen months.
 2018 ended in tragedy with the death of Khloe, a 10 year old bottlenose dolphin.
 It is reported Khloe died of Sarcocystis and had been sick for six years.
 Bodie died in September 2017 due to a fungal infection much like Valley Fever, common in the desert.
 In May of 2018, Alia died due to an acute bacterial infection.
+Sadly, we add another dolphin to this list.
+Kai'nalu, a 22 year old bottlenose dolphin was euthanized on January 31, 2019 after falling ill approximately two weeks prior.
 Bottlenose dolphins have a life expectancy of between 40 and 60 years.
-Khloe, Bodie and Alia were between the ages of 7 and 10.
-Five bottlenose dolphins continue to suffer in captivity under the blazing Arizona sun.
+Khloe, Bodie, Alia and Kai'nalu were between the ages of 7 and 22.
+Four bottlenose dolphins continue to suffer in captivity under the blazing Arizona sun.

 Dolphins are sentient beings exploited for profit and greed.
 They are intentionally kept hungry so that they can be “rewarded” with dead fish when they perform tricks to entertain patrons.
 Life in tiny cement tanks is a cruel and deplorable abuse of these awe-inspiring beings.
 Dolphins are highly evolved, intelligent, social beings.
 They are gifted with echolocation, have different dialects and share deep emotional and family bonds.
 Dolphins are free-ranging mammals that swim up to forty miles daily in the wild.
 A cement swimming pool in the desert is by no means adequate for dolphins.